At Central Highlands Regional Council, safety is our number one priority. We want everyone to go home safely at the end of each day.

 For larger works, council’s tender engagement process applies.

 Council’s hazard management process, Authority to Work is available for all contractors to use, and may assist in determining if there is a need for further risk management practices such as Safe Work Method Statements (SWMS) or a Permit to Work.

 A contractor may use their own safety documentation providing it meets both legislative and council’s standards.

 To assist you in meeting your workplace health and safety obligations, various resources are available below.

 Council’s Workplace Health and Safety Policy also provides further context on council’s working requirements.

 If you have any concerns or questions, please call us on 1300 242 686 and ask to speak with your council representative.

 Assistance is also available through Work Cover Queensland who have a Small Business Program which provides free work health and safety advisory services throughout Queensland – for more information, please click on this link.

-A work method statement, sometimes referred to as a safe work method statement of SWMS or a safe work procedure, is a part of a workplace safety plan.
+A work method statement, sometimes referred to as a safe work method statement, a safe work procedure or SWMS, is a part of a workplace safety plan.